 One minor detail that has been largely overlooked in the discussions of the tax reform package the administration has proposed to Congress is that much of it is a template passed on by the previous administration.
 It is not completely or even mostly the work of the current government bean counters, which raises the question of just how much input, other than their own, the tandem of Finance Secretary Dominguez and Budget Secretary Ben Diokno sought in developing the draft presented for legislative review.

 The country is rich in experienced intellectual resources who have a much better idea of the realities of everyday life and business, and how certain tax proposals would affect those than anyone who has ever occupied an office in Malacañang.
-An example is one of my frequent correspondents, businessman Ben Chia, Jr. from Cebu, who shared some interesting suggestions.
+An example is one of my frequent correspondents, a businessman from Cebu, who shared some interesting suggestions.

 The vehicle excise tax, as well as other taxes like the value-added tax (VAT) and the excise tax on fuel, is a consumption tax rather than an income tax, i.e., the taxpayer is taxed on what he spends rather than what he earns, a model that is generally considered to be regressive.
 This costs poorer taxpayers proportionally more than their more well-off fellow citizens.

-Chia observed, however, that the partial shift from an income basis to a consumption basis for taxes – a significant feature of the tax reform package is the downward adjustment of income tax rates and the upward adjustment of the progressive tax brackets is due to a recognition “that income is being underreported by large segments of high-earning sectors—self-employed businesspeople and professionals, as well as those taking bribes and other large sources of informal income.”
+He observed, however, that the partial shift from an income basis to a consumption basis for taxes – a significant feature of the tax reform package is the downward adjustment of income tax rates and the upward adjustment of the progressive tax brackets is due to a recognition “that income is being underreported by large segments of high-earning sectors – self-employed businesspeople and professionals, as well as those taking bribes and other large sources of informal income.”

 By comparison, “due to their nature, the goods and services that high-income people tend to consume are much more easily taxed,” he added.
 “Relying on consumption taxes is socially inequitable, but perhaps less so than the present system which, while theoretically progressive, in practice is letting large numbers of people pay minimal rates of tax on both earnings and spending.”

-One way to look at this as an income tax capture model, Chia suggested, is to consider the money a buyer would spend on a car as disposable or untaxed income.
-To buy a car worth P2.1 million, the buyer actually will need P3.36 million (P2.1 million plus P1.26 million in excise tax at 60 percent —for demonstration purposes, VAT is ignored here).
+One way to look at this as an income tax capture model, my businessman friend suggested, is to consider the money a buyer would spend on a car as disposable or untaxed income.
+To buy a car worth P2.1 million, the buyer actually will need P3.36 million (P2.1 million plus P1.26 million in excise tax at 60 percent – for demonstration purposes, VAT is ignored here).
 The P1.26 million excise tax, therefore, represents an effective income tax rate of 37.5 percent, which is well above the 32 percent highest income tax bracket proposed.